Braves jump on Seth Lugo for 5 runs in 7th, beat Mets 6-4

+ATLANTA (AP) — The Atlanta Braves survived another near-meltdown by the back end of their bullpen in the ninth after the New York Mets’ best reliever gave up five runs in the seventh.

-ATLANTA (AP) — Tyler Flowers drove in a tiebreaking run with an infield hit, and the Atlanta Braves scored five runs off Seth Lugo in the seventh and survived a ninth-inning scare in a 6-4 win over the New York Mets on Wednesday night.
+Tyler Flowers drove in a tiebreaking run with an infield hit, and Atlanta scored five runs off Seth Lugo in the seventh and survived a ninth-inning scare in a 6-4 win over New York on Wednesday night.

+The first-place Braves (72-50) are 22 games over .500 for the first time since 2013.
+That made manager Brian Snitker happy with the win “no matter how you get it.”

+Snitker could overlook the ninth-inning struggles by Mark Melancon, the team’s latest closer.

 The Mets have lost three straight, including the first two of the three-game series with Atlanta, after winning 15 of 16 to move up in the NL wild-card chase.
+The loss left the Mets three games behind Chicago in the race for the second wild card.

+“We’re still in a good spot,” Mets manager Mickey Callaway said.
+“It’s not the end of the world.”

-New York scored two runs in the ninth off Mark Melancon.
+New York scored two runs in the ninth off Melancon.
 Amed Rosario had four hits, including a run-scoring single off Melancon.
 Pinch-hitter Luis Guillorme added another run-scoring single before loading the bases.

 A lengthy review overturned the on-field call that Guillorme was out at second on Pete Alonso’s grounder to Ozzie Albies.
 Shortstop Johan Camargo dropped the throw from Albies for an error, leaving the bases loaded with one out.